-- the qualitative assessment of the obligor grading, including the assessment of obligor-specific forward-looking information - the methodologies and key assumptions and inputs underlying the adjustments to incorporate macroeconomic factors and portfolio-specific risk factors - the projection of multiple cash flow scenarios and probability-weighting for the DCF method.
+- the qualitative assessment of the obligor grading, including the assessment of obligor-specific forwardlooking information - the models and key assumptions to incorporate macroeconomic factors - the methodologies and key assumptions underlying the adjustments to incorporate portfolio-specific risk factors - the key assumptions underlying the discounted cash flow projections for the DCF method.

-In the assessment of these elements, the economic uncertainty arising from the situation in Russia and Ukraine, the impact of global monetary tightening, and the subsequent effects following the mitigation of the COVID-19 pandemic were considered, including:
+In the assessment of these elements, the economic uncertainty arising from the situation in Russia and Ukraine, the impact of global monetary tightening, and the effect of changes in the domestic business environment mainly due to the increasing material and labour costs were considered.